-- enforce the provisions of the Food Safety Act 1990, and other relevant food safety legislation in all commercial food premises located within Mole Valley
+- Enforce the provisions of the Food Safety Act 1990, and other relevant food safety legislation in all commercial food premises

 The inspector will look at the general operation of the business, ensuring that potential food safety risks have been adequately identified and controlled in the business through an appropriate Food Safety Management System.

-MVDC knows that most businesses want to comply with the law and officers will provide free advice and guidance to ensure food businesses and others meet their legal obligations without unnecessary expense.
+Our officers will provide free advice and guidance to ensure food businesses and others meet their legal obligations.

-If you are unhappy with the food hygiene rating score placed on your premises, you can appeal by any of the three following options:
+If you are not happy with your result you can appeal by any of the following options:

 Right to reply